Muhumuza7325/OMD/README.md

 ## Installation Instructions for MacOS and Linux

-# About the Developer

-- Hi, I’m @Muhumuza7325
-- A passionate scientist currently exploring Bioinformatics.
-- Driven by the vision to contribute to the transformation of education in Uganda and globally.
-- Connect me via email: muhumuzaomega@gmail.com

-## Installation Instructions for MacOS and Linux

 1.  **Create the Omd Folder:**
     Open your file manager.
 Navigate to your home directory (usually represented by a house icon or your username).
 If a folder named `Omd` does not exist, create a new folder and name it `Omd`.